antonbosss/fantastic-bassoon/Delegation Guide.md

-## Add allowance for the lumerin protocol
+## Allowance for the Diamond Contract
 The user needs to give permission to transfer tokens to the protocol, this step is pretty standard, you need to call approve() on the 0x34a285a1b1c166420df5b6630132542923b5b27e MOR contract, specify the number of tokens and the protocol address.
 You can check the permission by calling the allowance() function, where the owner will be the user's address and the spender will be the protocol address.
 The result should be the amount the user is willing to invest in the protocol.

 At this point, the configuration of the delegate is complete.
 Further transactions will be executed by the delegate.